Article I: GENERAL PROVISIONS

-The Committee shall also have the responsibility for developing and recommending campus initiatives in accordance with the approved Master Plan of the College.
+The Committee shall also have the responsibility for developing and recommending campus initiatives in accordance with the approved Master Plan of the University.
 The Committee shall advise the Board on policies necessary to keeping the grounds and buildings in proper condition and repair; and for providing guidance in the acquisition, operation and disposition of real property.

 Subsection 7g.
 Long-Range Planning Committee

-In close collaboration with the President, his or her Cabinet, and the Business Affairs Committee, the Long-Range Planning Committee shall provide advice and counsel to the Board with regard to the development and implementation of a Master Plan, and participate in development of long-range financial planning policies for the College.
+In close collaboration with the President, his or her Cabinet, and the Business Affairs Committee, the Long-Range Planning Committee shall provide advice and counsel to the Board with regard to the development and implementation of a Master Plan, and participate in the development of long-range financial planning policies for the University.

 Subsection 7h.
 Development Committee

 In close collaboration with the President and the Vice President for Institutional Advancement, the Development Committee shall have the responsibility to consider and recommend policies for the fundraising activities of the University, including but not limited to, policies that foster growth in the University’s Endowment, long-term corporate and other donor relationships, and alumni giving.

 In close collaboration with the President and the Vice President for Enrollment Management, the Enrollment Committee shall assist the Board in the oversight, monitoring, and development of policies, plans and initiatives that enhance the goals and objectives for admissions, retention, persistence, and financial aid.